Dear friends took us to see a comedian last night.

 But it truly is a poor use of time that might be used for worship, public or private, on the Sabbath.

-7. David Cronkhite says:
+5. David Cronkhite

 It was my wretchedness that smiled at the expense of a great, but tragic figure who was called by God for our benefit.
 ‘Irreverent’ I think is the better spelling.
 If I’m mutilated in retaliation for my courage in a worthy cause, I hope the brethren won’t be laughing about it down the road, nor mocking the work of God by singing camp songs like “Take Another lap around Mt.
 Sinai.”